Call for Workshops

 Workshops allow members of a community to meet in the context of a focused and interactive discussion, and to move the field forward and to build a community.
 MobileHCI workshops might address basic research, applied research, HCI practice, new methodologies, emerging application areas, design innovations, management and organizational issues, or HCI education.
 Each workshop should generate ideas that give the MobileHCI community a new, organized way of thinking about the topic, or ideas that suggest promising directions for future research.
 Some workshops result in edited books or special issues of journals; you may consider including such a goal in the design of your workshop.
-Please note that for workshop proposals of comparable quality, preference will be given to workshops containing discussion and interactive sessions.
+Please note that for workshop proposals of comparable quality, preference will be given to workshops containing discussion, interactive sessions and a diverse organisation team.

-Please submit your workshop proposal directly to the workshop chair (email@example.com) and Carmen Santoro (Carmen.firstname.lastname@example.org) A workshop proposal submission consists of a single PDF file in the SIGCHI Extended Abstracts Format.
+Please submit your workshop proposal directly to the workshop chairs Niels Henze and Aisling O’Kane (email@example.com) A workshop proposal submission consists of a single PDF file in the CHI Extended Abstracts Format.
 Submissions should be four pages or less (excluding references), detailing your goals for the workshop, how you plan to run the workshop, any planned outcomes, and a short bio of the organizers.
 For your convenience, we prepared a template.

 Responsibility of Workshop Organizers